67th Maneuver Enhancement Brigade

-The 67th Maneuver Enhancement Brigade is a maneuver enhancement brigade (MEB) of the Nebraska Army National Guard (NE-ARNG).
-It derives its lineage from the 67th Infantry Brigade (Mechanized), previously a component of the 35th Infantry Division (Mechanized).
-The brigade has also been organized as an area support group from 2003–2008, and as a battlefield surveillance brigade from 2008–2016.
+The 67th Maneuver Enhancement Brigade is a maneuver enhancement brigade (MEB) of the Nebraska Army National Guard (NE ARNG).
+It derives its lineage from the 67th Infantry Brigade, previously a component of the 35th Infantry Division (Mechanized).
+67th Infantry Brigade became an area support group from 2003–2008, and a battlefield surveillance brigade from 2008–2016, before assuming its current form.

 History

 As the 67th Infantry Brigade, the brigade was initially formed in August 1917 in the Iowa and Nebraska Army National Guards, and was part of the 34th Division mobilized for World War I. It comprised the 133rd Infantry Regiment of Iowa and the 134th Infantry Regiment of Nebraska.

 It was demobilized on 18 February 1919 at Camp Grant, Illinois, but reconstituted in the National Guard in 1921, assigned to the 34th Division, and allotted to Iowa.
 The brigade controlled the 133rd and 168th Infantry Regiments.
 The Headquarters Company was organized at Winterset, Iowa and federally recognized on 20 July 1921.
 The Headquarters was organized at Council Bluffs, Iowa and federally recognized on 21 February 1922.
 The Headquarters changed station to Des Moines, Iowa, 23 August 1924, and to Sioux City, Iowa, 10 July 1940.
 The Headquarters Company changed station to Des Moines 2 July 1931 by reorganization and redesignation of the Headquarters Company, 1st Battalion, 168th Infantry Regiment.
 It was inducted into active federal service on 10 February 1941 and moved to Camp Claiborne, Louisiana.
 On 30 January 1941, the headquarters was disbanded and the Headquarters Company converted into the 34th Cavalry Reconnaissance Troop (Mechanized).
 The lineage of this iteration of the 67th Infantry Brigade is not claimed by any unit in the state of Nebraska.